Data Logging¶

 All characters are encoded in ASCII.

-Data samples are separated by any one delimiter of space, comma, tab, and semicolon.
+Data samples are separated by a single delimiter of space, comma, tab, or semicolon.

 Every line of the dataset ends with ‘\r\n’ and contains N(N>=1)*channels of samples.